linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 Open the right-click menu of the current object by long-press and release on the touchscreen.

-###  Open the Working Area
+###  Open Workspace

-Slide in from the left side of the screen to open the working area.
+Slide in from the left side of the screen to open Workspace.

 ###  Open Control Center